Dark Mode Light Mode

 I used to quite like Austin when he was anchoring at ITV.
 His flak jacket reports from Kiev after he switched sides to the thankfully Murdoch-free satellite TV were pretty gripping too, but now, is he Sky or just plain high?

 Who’s suffering from early onset Alzheimer’s here, him or me?
-Because, lo and behold, I can’t think of a single great Hollywood movie Joan Collins starred in.
-Not a one, and certainly not this…
+Because I can’t think of a single great Hollywood movie Joan Collins starred in.
+Not a one.

-Perhaps I imagined that this tepid Tory was a two-bit talent in a succession of B movies like the utterly-hysterical-for-all-the-wrong-reasons schlock-horror flick Empire Of The Ants, and she only bagged that role because insect warrior Adam was too busy making an album… probably.
+Did I imagine that this tepid Tory was a two-bit talent in a succession of B movies like the utterly-hysterical-for-all-the-wrong-reasons schlock-horror flick Empire Of The Ants, and she only bagged that role because insect warrior Adam was too busy making an album… probably.

-With no particular claim to great acting or great beauty, Saint Joan was largely forgotten about until she appeared in the budget film versions of sister Jackie Collins’ books The Stud and The Bitch.
+With no particular claim to great acting or great beauty, Saint Joan was largely forgotten about until she appeared in the film versions of sister Jackie Collins’ books The Bitch and The Stud.

-Both movies featured eyebrow-raising nudity (it says here) — OK, she got fucked on a sex swing hanging over a swimming pool in the midst of an orgy — though that’s about the only things that were raised, as by then Joan was in her late forties and the baps were so saggy they were almost on first name terms with her ankles.
+Both movies featured eyebrow-raising nudity (it says here) — OK, she got fucked on a sex swing flying over a swimming pool in the midst of a swinger’s orgy — though that’s about the only things that were raised, as by then Collins was in her late forties and the baps were so saggy they were almost on first name terms with her ankles.

 Ah yes, Dynasty!

-Back in 1985, I was such an avid watcher of the preposterous American soap that when it came to name our family’s brand new puppy (a beautifully pristine white West Highland terrier), I suggested Krystle, after Linda Evans’ character Krystle Carrington.
+Back in 1985, I was such an avid watcher of the preposterous American soap that when it came to name our family’s brand new puppy (a beautiful white West Highland terrier), I suggested Krystle, after Linda Evans’ character Krystle Carrington.
+Camp?
+Whaddya mean?

-“She’s got a face like a wet sponge,” my then college lecturer Alex Ward said about her (the actress, not the dog) but let’s face it, she was bland because the frequently ridiculous scripts demanded it.
+“She’s got a face like a wet sponge,” my college lecturer Alex Ward said about her (the actress, not the dog) but let’s face it, she was goody two-shoes bland because the frequently ridiculous scripts demanded it.

 We named the pup Sacha, by the way.